Continuation Funds Are Not a Liquidity Strategy. They're a Warning Label.

 The moment a GP is both seller and sponsor, the scrutiny goes up.
 It should.

-Now the conversation is about process integrity, third-party validation, fairness opinions, rollover elections, alignment, conflicts (SEC - Securities Act of 1933), and whether existing investors are actually being given a real choice.
+Now the conversation is about process integrity, third-party validation, fairness opinions, rollover elections, alignment, conflicts, and whether existing investors are actually being given a real choice.

 If those answers feel fuzzy, the continuation vehicle stops looking like smart capital markets engineering and starts looking like narrative management.